4 Effective Techniques for Closing Insurance Sales

 While insurance agents can’t offer “test drives” of products the same way car companies can, they can employ a modified version of this closing technique, which gives your client the promise of falling in love.

-Try out some of these options:
+Try out some of these modified puppy dog close examples:

 • “Once you try this plan, you’re going to love it!”